aluciu/reddit-slice/README.md

 ## Project Requirements:
+The application will allow users to view and search posts and comments provided by the API.

--[] Build the application using React and Redux
+- [] Build the application using React and Redux
 - [] Version control your application with Git and host the repository on GitHub
 - [] Use a project management tool (GitHub Projects, Trello, etc.) to plan your work
 - [] Write a README (using Markdown) that documents your project including: